MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/facebook-channel-setup-faq.md

   1. In **Messenger API Settings**, find the webhook subscription properties, and then for **Page Subscriptions**, select **Messages**, and **Standby**.
   1. For messages to show in omnichannel, sign in to your Facebook Page account: Go to **Manage** > **Page Access** > **Advanced Messaging**.
   1. In **Messenger receiver at Handover protocol**, set the receiver as the Facebook app that's set up with the Omnichannel for Customer Service-provided webhook.
   1. Reopen the Facebook app that has the omnichannel webhook.
-In **Messenger API Settings**, in the webhook subscription properties, deselect **Standby**.
+In **Messenger API Settings**, in the webhook subscription properties, clear the **Standby** checkbox.
   1. Resend messages from your Facebook page to verify that messages are received in Omnichannel for Customer Service.